lizardfs/documentation/source/adminguide/basic_configuration.rst

 .. maybe this should go into the cookbook or into advanced config ??

-By default Linux systems come with relatively small window sizes for tcp and udp frames which could lead to fragmentation and lowered performance.
+By default Linux systems come with relatively small window sizes for TCP and UDP frames which could lead to fragmentation and lowered performance.
-Especialy if your servers use 10G or faster interfaces we would recommend to adjust your network settings by adding the following entries to your /etc/ sysctl.conf file or placing a new file called "lizardfs.conf" into the /etc/ sysconf.d/ directory containing the following entries::
+Especially if your servers use 10G or faster interfaces we would recommend to adjust your network settings by adding the following entries to your /etc/ sysctl.conf file or placing a new file called "lizardfs.conf" into the /etc/ sysconf.d/ directory containing the following entries::